OCR-D/spec/web_api.md

    header `Accept: application/vnd.ocrd+zip`.
 Without that header, only the metadata of the specified workspace is returned.

-## Suggested Architecture for the Implementers
+## Suggested Architecture for Implementors

-There are different ways to build a system which implements this Web API.
-In this section, we suggest 3 types of architecture, starting from the simplest setup.
-The implementers do not have to strictly follow one of them, but free to choose the approach which fits their situation best.
+There are various ways to build a system which implements this Web API.
+In this section, we describe 3 different architectures, starting from the simplest setup.
+These are meant for illustrative purposes only – implementors do not need to strictly follow any one of them, but should choose an approach which best fits their situation.

 ### Centralized System Architecture

-The simplest way is having everything implemented and installed in one server, as shown in Figure 1.
-In this case, the Web API Server implements all endpoints from this specification.
-On the same machine, there are also all processors and Nextflow installed, either natively or using Docker.
-Whenever a request arrives, the Web API Server just calls the appropriate command, e.g. `ocrd-[processor]` or Nextflow related command, and returns results to the users.
+In the most simple case, everything is implemented and installed in one server, as shown in Figure 1.
+The OCR-D Server implements all Web API endpoints from this specification.
+On the same machine, all processors and Nextflow are installed, either natively or using Docker.
+Whenever a request arrives, the OCR-D Server just calls the appropriate processor CLI, e.g. `ocrd-[processor]`, or Nextflow related command, and returns its results.

 <figure>
   <img src="images/web-api-simple.jpg" alt="A simple architecture of a system with Web API"/>